Prize and Award Descriptions

 Up to $5,000 is given to support original research, re-editions of important works, and publications of source materials for pre-1868 Cuban History.

-$500 is awarded annually for the book or article judged to be the most significant work on the history of Mexico published during the previous year.
+$500 is awarded annually for the book judged to be the most significant work on the history of Mexico published during the previous year.

 $500 is awarded annually, in cooperation with The Americas, for the best article in that journal.